wustwyh/BiRMet/README.md

 # BiRMet
-Code for Bidirectional Relational Fusion with Meta-Learning for Inductive Knowledge Graph Completion
+Paper Bidirectional Relational Fusion with Meta-Learning for Inductive Knowledge Graph Completion.
+The codes and datasets will be released soon.